CsillaFarkas/ParetoPick-R/README.md

 ## Workflow
 * General
   * declutter app by removal of items that can instead be hovered (what could be moved there? --- unit, especially also in visualisation tab)
-  * AHP needs another visualisation - each pair in different tab - only show results if inconsistency acceptable
+  * only show results if inconsistency acceptable - color tabs when they're shown, maybe move plot above (where should the map go then?)
   * convert_optain requires some failsafe controls for empty values